How do your donors know that your nonprofit is making an impact? Well, they don’t. Unless you tell them.

 What should an impact report include? (and how to make it fun)

-Of course, both versions of the impact report – the outdated boring version and the exciting web-based upgrade – need to include the numbers.
+Of course, both versions of nonprofit impact reports – the outdated boring version and the exciting web-based upgrade – need to include the numbers.
 It is essential that you are providing factual data and financials.
 But how you present them makes a difference.

 You’ve done a lot during the year, and your donors deserve to know all that you accomplished.
 Instead of giving them a list, create a visual timeline of your events, programs or milestones.
 It breaks up the monotony while also conveying the information more clearly.